BranchMetrics/react-native-branch-deep-linking-attribution/README.md

 import.

 Note that as of RN 0.60.3, it is not possible to `use_frameworks!` with native modules.
+See https://github.com/facebook/react-native/issues/25349.
 A bridging header will be required for all RN dependencies.
 See [webview_example_native_ios] for an example of a Swift app that uses a bridging header for React Native as well as an external Swift pod.